 This kind of work is obviously highly variable.
 We encourage proactive planning with all our clients so we can help assess your organizational needs and provide realistic cost estimates.

 What is this?
-Every few years, the creators of Drupal release a major new version of the software.
+Every few years, the Drupal community, releases a major new version of the software.
 When they do this, they stop supporting older versions.
 Generally, the two most recent versions are supported at any one time.
-By some time in 2013, we expect a new major version (Drupal 8) will be released again, and when that happens, Drupal 6 will stop being supported.
+By early 2014, we expect a new major version (Drupal 8) will be released, and when that happens, Drupal 6 and its modules will likely stop being supported.

-How often does his happen?
+How often does this happen?
 In general, major website upgrades are a good idea every 3 to 4 years.
 One reason for that is because new versions are released, as discussed above.
 But also, three years is a long time on the web.
 New techniques are invented, and your users experience these new techniques on other websites they use.
-You will experience pressure from them to upgrade, and you may recognize some new features that you would like to take advantage of in your website so it meets your needs better.
+You will experience pressure from them to upgrade, and you may recognize some new features that you would like to take advantage of in your website so that it better meets your needs.

 How much will this cost?
-A major version upgrade, from Drupal 6 to 7 for example, could cost anywhere from $3,000 to $10,000.
+If you are on Drupal 6, we have already sent an estimate of these costs specifc to your site.
 It all depends on exactly what your website is doing and what has changed in the new version, and what new features you might want to take advantage of at this time.
 We can discuss the options with you and determine the best approach given your feature requirements, and budget.
-Since the cost can be high, we recommend waiting and making an upgrade part of a larger website redesign project, which is worth doing every 3 to 4 years for other reasons anyway, as described above.
+Since the cost can be high, we recommend making an upgrade part of a larger website redesign project, which is worth doing every 3 to 4 years for other reasons anyway, as described above.
+For future planning, those on Drupal 7 will need to consider upgrading in 3 to 4 years' time (a major version upgrade on a typical site may cost from $5,000 to $15,000, for example).

 ** 2. Website accessibility standards to meet AODA requirements